jasonwartell/esdt-operations/README.md

 There is enough info here and within ELROND documents to easily implement it for your specific needs.
-Leaving the button to select it demonstrates how to use an "Under Construction" page redirect in you middleware with Next.js
+Leaving the button to select it demonstrates how to use an "Under Construction" page redirect in your middleware with Next.js

 ### Prerequisites
 1. ensure you have the latest version of npm installed